remix-run/remix/docs/route/catch-boundary.md

 # `CatchBoundary`

+<docs-warning>The separation of `CatchBoundary` and `ErrorBoundary` has been deprecated and Remix v2 will use a singular `ErrorBoundary` for all thrown Responses and Errors.
+It is recommended that you opt-into the new behavior in Remix v1 via the `future.v2_errorBoundary` flag in your `remix.config.js` file.
+Please refer to the [ErrorBoundary (v2)][error-boundary-v2] docs for more information.</docs-warning>

 A `CatchBoundary` is a React component that renders whenever an action or loader throws a `Response`.

 **Note:** We use the word "catch" to represent the codepath taken when a `Response` type is thrown; you thought about bailing from the "happy path".
 This is different from an uncaught error you did not expect to occur.